ChirikjianLab/ravens_visual_foresight/README.md

 ## Installation
 - Install Nvidia Driver and CUDA

-- Follow the installation steps in [the deformable-ravens-vf repo](https://github.com/ChirikjianLab/deformable-ravens-vf) to install the deformable-ravens-vf package.
+- Follow the installation steps in [the deformable_ravens_vf repo](https://github.com/ChirikjianLab/deformable_ravens_vf) to install the deformable_ravens_vf package.
 This package serves as the multi-modal action proposal module for TVF.

 - As an example for Ubuntu 20.04:
   ```shell